David-Jaeyoon-Lee/Checkers/README.md

-# Tesla Take-Home Checkers Technical Challenge
+# Take-Home Checkers Technical Challenge
-This project was completed by David Jaeyoon Lee as a part of his interview process for Tesla.
+This project was completed by David Jaeyoon Lee as a part of his interview process for [Redacted].

 ## Requirements
 <u>Checkers take-home challenge:</u> \